jundalisay/sp/content/en/research/darwin/origin/chapter-14e.md

 The more distinct the forms we consider, the more our arguments fall away in force.

-But some arguments of the greatest weight extend very far.
-All the members of whole classes can be connected together by chains of affinities, and all can be classified on the same principle, in groups subordinate to groups.
+All the members of whole classes can be:
+- connected together by chains of affinities
+- classified on the same principle, in groups subordinate to groups.

-Fossil remains sometimes tend to fill up very wide intervals between existing orders.
+Fossil remains sometimes fill up very wide intervals between existing orders.

-Organs in a rudimentary condition plainly show that an early progenitor had the organ in a fully developed state; and this in some instances necessarily implies an enormous amount of modification in the descendants.
+Organs in a rudimentary condition show that an early progenitor had the organ fully developed.

+This implies an enormous amount of modification in the descendants.

-Throughout whole classes various structures are formed on the same pattern, and at an embryonic age the species closely resemble each other.
+Throughout whole classes, various structures are formed on the same pattern.

+At an embryonic age, the species closely resemble each other.

 Therefore, the theory of descent with modification embraces all the members of the same class.